woodrush/lambdavm/README.md

 # LambdaVM - A Programmable Virtual CPU Written as an Untyped Lambda Calculus Term
 LambdaVM is a programmable virtual CPU written as a closed untyped lambda calculus term.
-It supports an extended version of the [ELVM](https://github.com/shinh/elvm) architecture written by [Shinichiro Hamaji](https://github.com/shinh).
+It supports an extended version of the [ELVM](https://github.com/shinh/elvm) instruction set and architecture written by [Shinichiro Hamaji](https://github.com/shinh).
+Using LambdaVM, you can enjoy assembly programming to write programs for lambda calculus.

 LambdaVM supports 8 instructions including standard I/O and virtual memory operations, and has an arbitrarily configurable ROM/RAM address size and word size, and an arbitrarily configurable number of registers.

-Despite its rather rich capability, its lambda term is quite small.
+Despite its rather rich capability, LambdaVM's lambda term is quite small.
 Here is its entire lambda term written in plaintext:

 ```text
 LambdaVM = \x.\y.\z.\a.\b.((\c.((\d.((\e.((\f.((\g.((\h.(a ((\i.(i (d (\j.\k.(k